 Citibank PremierMiles Card is an excellent travel card for an average consumer who value bonus miles.
 If you do not frequently visit Australia or New Zealand, Citibank PremierMiles proves to be of much better value because it awards 2 miles for S$1 spent anywhere overseas and 1.2 miles for S$1 on everything else.
 While ANZ Travel card still earns you a great flat rate of 1.4 miles on your local spend, it doesn’t make sense to use ANZ Travel card over other travel cards if you travel frequently to countries besides the aforementioned two.
 Furthermore, Citi PremierMiles has a much more generous welcome offer of 30,000 miles compared to ANZ Travel’s 2,000 bonus miles.

 ANZ Travel vs DBS Altitude

 DBS Altitude is another card great for average consumer.
 However, the big difference between this card and previously mentioned Citibank PremierMiles Card is that its fee is relatively easily waived.
-While ANZ Travel only waivers the annual fee for 1 year, DBS Altitude waivers the first year’s fee and waivers subsequent years' fees for people who spend at least S$25,000 a year on the card.
+While ANZ Travel only waives the annual fee for 1 year, DBS Altitude waives the first year’s fee and waives subsequent years' fees for people who spend at least S$25,000 a year on the card.
 Therefore, if you resent the idea of paying S$200 up front every year to use a card, DBS Altitude presents an excellent alternative without giving up on great mile award rates.